 Paul Curtis is a Liverpool-based artist specialising in street art and large murals.
-In the 3 years he has been active as an artist, he has created more than 150 public pieces, largely in Liverpool and Wirral, but also in locations across the UK.
+His artwork was created in 2017 and since then, he has created more than 200 public pieces, largely in Liverpool and Wirral, but also in locations across the UK.

 He wasn't always an artist, it was a redundancy in 2015 and an extended period of unemployment that led to him picking up his brushes.
 He was a geologist in the oil industry for 15 years and holds an MSC in Petroleum Geoscience from the University of Aberdeen in 2001 and a BSc in Geology and Physical Geography for the University of Liverpool.
 He left Liverpool in 2000 to live in Aberdeen for 10 years and then moved to London for 5 years.
 He moved back to Liverpool in 2016.
 At that point he had no idea where his life was going….